However breeding a litter is never something that should be undertaken lightly, or with the idea that it is a good way to:

 The Stud Team for 2018

-Yellow – So if mated to a yellow, will produce all yellows.
+Black carrying Yellow – So if mated to a Black carrying yellow will produce black and yellow pupppies.

-If mated to a chocolate who carries yellow, will produce black and yellow.
-If mated to a chocolate who does NOT carry yellow, will produce all blacks.
+If mated to a chocolate NOT carrying yellow, will produce all black puppies.

 Chantillyoak Suede at Wylanbriar – Suede.